 Each division fee is \$150.
 You may register in as many divisions as you wish, at a cost of \$150 per division.
 You must be a member to play.
 The registration program may be accessed here.

 What forms of payment do you accept?

 Our website's secure online payment system (Payrix) accepts all Visa, MasterCard, and Discover cards.
-EMASS also accepts personal checks.

 Are there any discounts or 'payment plans' available?